Nexus-Ninjas/Liquor-Logic-Frontend/README.md

    4) QA branch - QA

 For every PR open it will run Snyk, Sonarqube and Label check Workflows and Once PR is merge it will build the code and upload artifacts to GitHub artifacts
-For every non Prod release, a GH release will create and creation of this also auotomated using workflows
+For every non Prod release, a GH release will create and creation of this also automated using GH workflows

 Continous Deployment
 --
 Currently this system hosted on Azure(Moved from orginally hosted AWS due to high pricing).
-Continous Deployment workflow is not used yet
+Continous Deployment workflow is built but not yet used

-Build artifacts can run using yarn command yarn run dev
+Build artifacts can run using yarn command in the same server as backend services **Need to update Liquor-Logic-Frontend\src\constants\api.ts files content with correct details(Server IP) yarn run dev